geodeepak/Seismolive/Python-3-Pitfalls.md

 ```

 ### decode and encode
 A single code base bytes and str support for python 2 and 3 is quite a challenge.
-The following examples shows how the following the following python 3 decode encode can work with python 2:
+The following examples shows how the following python 3 decode encode can work with python 2:

 #### python 3
 ```python